-1-2 tbsp. salted butter
+1-2 tbsp. salted butter (or margarine)

 4 thick slices bologna

 8 slices white bread

 *any other condiments you like; mayo, sliced tomatoes, sliced cheese, pickles, lettuce

 Serve with some chips and an ice cold glass of Coca Cola.
 And take a trip back to some simpler days….

 - yellow mustard,mayo, sliced tomatoes, American cheese, pickles, or lettuce

 - Cut a Pac-Man (triangle shape) on each side of the slice of bologna (optional).
 You can just cut slits if you'd like.

 - Put a skillet over medium heat and throw a pat of butter in (about a tablespoon).
 If you need more butter as you're cooking these, just throw a bit more in.

 - When butter is melted, start frying up the bologna.